Hickey1337/Hickey1337/README.md

 - 👋 Hi, I’m @Hickey1337.
-Im a game developer and im looking to expand my knowledge on multiple platforms.
+Im a game developer that likes to focus on Combat and AI but im always looking to expand and improve my skillset!

 <!---
 Hickey1337/Hickey1337 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.